zer-art/Restaurant-Name-And-Menu-Item-Generator/README.md

 ## Usage

-1. Ensure your virtual environment is activated and you are in the project's root directory.
+1. Ensure your main system or Python virtual environment is activated and you are in the project's root directory.
 2. Run the Streamlit application:

     ```bash